-Students at East Elementary School are enjoying after-school enrichment activities and home work assistance for a second school year thanks to a project sponsored by United Way.
+Students at East Elementary School continue to enjoy after-school enrichment activities and home work assistance thanks to a project sponsored by United Way.

 Eagles’ Nest is an after school remediation and enrichment program.
 It contains three components: after school tutoring, and enrichment (fun!) activity, and an afternoon meal.
 Piloted at East Elementary School in 2017, Eagles’ Nest provides academic and social support for elementary school students.
 Children are invited to participate based on standardization test scores or by teacher recommendation.